QuBruin/DynamicCircuit/README.md

 ## QECCode class

-(Stabilizer, noise simulation, benchmark, error thershold simulation, syndrome table(Decoding) )
+The most important class for our quantum error correction package under the help of dynamic circuit support is QECCode class.
+QECCode can automatically generate syndrome measurement circuit and error correction circuit for users, who only need to specify the stabilizers and the encoding circuit.
+With QECCode class, the development and comparison between different QEC code is much easier.
+Users can debug the QEC code implementation by add a fack noise and compare the measured result with the syndrome table.
+User can also use QECCode class the simulate the same QEC code with different code distance to get the error threshold under certain error model.

-Following is the example of how to create a 5 qubit code QEC instance by the stabilizers:
+Following is the example of how to create a 5 qubit code QEC instance by the stabilizers.

 ```python
 from QEC.QECCode import QECCode